-Next, recognizing the political advantage to be gained by a rapprochement with the Vatican, Napoleon entered into negotiations with the new pope, Pius VII, which resulted in the Concordat of 1801.
+Indeed, recognizing the political advantage to be gained by a rapprochement with the Vatican, Napoleon entered into negotiations with the new pope, Pius VII, which resulted in the Concordat of 1801.
 Finalized in April 1802, the Concordat reaffirmed Catholicism as the majority religion of France, yet stopped well short of restoring the Church’s former power and influence in French affairs, leaving Napoleon very much in control of France’s religious establishment.
 As favorable as it was to the new French regime, the Concordat was all but eclipsed by an even greater diplomatic success–the Treaty of Amiens (signed March 1802), which brought an end to the War of the Second Coalition.
-Together, these two political triumphs would lead to a plebiscite by which Napoleon was granted the title First Consul for Life, making him a king in all but name.
+Together, these two political triumphs would lead to a plebiscite by which Napoleon was granted the title First Consul for Life.

-Suspicion eventually fell upon one Louis Antoine, Duc d’Enghien, an obscure aristocrat living along the French frontier in Baden.
-Convinced that d’Enghien was awaiting a signal to enter France and assume the throne, Napoleon ordered his arrest, and on 14 March French dragoons crossed the border and seized the 31-year-old duke in the middle of the night, imprisoning him in the fortress of Vincennes.
-Presumably by some means of persuasion, the captive admitted that he had “sworn implacable hatred against Bonaparte as well as against the French,” and his papers confirmed that he was in the pay of the English.
+Suspicion eventually fell upon one Louis Antoine, Duc d’Enghien, an obscure aristocrat living along the French frontier in Baden, from which place he routinely crossed the Rhine to visit his mistress in Strasbourg.
+Convinced that d’Enghien was awaiting a signal to assume the French throne, Napoleon ordered his arrest, and on 14 March French dragoons crossed the border and seized the 31-year-old duke in the middle of the night, imprisoning him in the fortress of Vincennes.
+By some unverifiable means of persuasion the captive was compelled to admit that he had “sworn implacable hatred against Bonaparte as well as against the French,” and his papers confirmed that he was in the pay of the English.
 He claimed to know nothing about the plot, however, and the evidence against him was entirely circumstantial.
 Nevertheless, after an abbreviated trial, he was placed before a firing squad and shot.

 Meanwhile, dissatisfied with the terms of the Treaty of Amiens, England had delayed compliance with its terms, maintaining its presence in Egypt and Malta despite France’s compliance with a parallel clause calling for the evacuation of Taranto.
 (Citing Napoleon’s annexation of Piedmont as evidence of French imperialism, English diplomats had conveniently overlooked their own annexation of Ireland two years earlier).
 In addition, having already tried and failed to incite royalist insurrections in France, England financed similar efforts in ostensibly neutral Switzerland, to which Napoleon responded by assembling a council of that country’s leading citizens and formulating a new Swiss constitution.
 Readily accepted by the Swiss, the resulting Act of Mediation worked to deprive English banking interests of a lucrative venue, hardening the will of the English still further.

-Next, in March 1803, King George III called for additional levies of militiamen in response to a French military build-up along the channel, despite repeated statements from his own ambassador that no such build-up then obtained.
-(A victim of recurrent fits of madness, the king would eventually end his reign deaf, blind, and completely insane.)
+Next, in March 1803, King George III called for additional levies of militiamen in response to an alleged French military build-up along the channel, despite repeated statements from his own ambassador that no such build-up was afoot.
 At this point, Napoleon sought to accommodate English interests by offering to cede possession of Malta for another four years, but the English responded by upping the ante still further, demanding the French evacuation of Switzerland and Holland in what was openly described as an ultimatum.
 A week later the English ambassador returned to London, and on 18 May 1803 English naval forces seized two French merchant ships; once again the two countries were officially at war.

 Napoleon, meanwhile, had been busy rebuilding the French navy and assembling a large land force in and around the channel ports in anticipation of a seaborne invasion of England.
 To this end, he ordered Admiral Villeneuve, commander of the French fleet at Toulon, to put to sea and sail for the West Indies, where he was to rendezvous with various French and Spanish squadrons, assembling a combined fleet of some 40 ships of the line.
 Villeneuve was then to make for the English Channel, where the massive army Napoleon was assembling at Boulogne would embark for the crossing.
 Though the plan relied heavily on the skill and daring of the French Navy, the expedition had been organized down to the last detail and showed early signs of success.
 Getting underway in early April 1805, Villeneuve successfully eluded his Royal Navy counterpart, Admiral Nelson, who, anticipating another attack on Egypt, was busy patrolling the eastern Mediterranean.
 A month passed before the English admiral realized his error, at which point he immediately set off across the Atlantic in pursuit, leaving European waters even as a mounting threat loomed in the channel.
 It was everything Napoleon could have hoped for, and upon Villeneuve’s return from the Caribbean, the way seemed clear for the planned cross-channel invasion.